The season four premiere of Haven started with a splash, literally, as Duke was unceremoniously ejected from the barn into a seal tank.

 The trouble of the week was Marion Caldwell, the weather witch from the very first episode of Haven.
 Her love, Conrad “respect the perimeter” Brower is dead and now her trouble is back.
 Marion blames Nathan but he manages to sort her out before she rips up the town.

-The third new character is Duke’s brother who has been running the Grey Gull the past six months.
+The third new character is Duke’s brother who has been running the Grey Gull for the past six months.
 We didn’t get to see much about him in this episode.
 No worries, we got plenty of time.

 I’m excited about the return of Haven and can’t wait to see the story unfold.
 Who is this William?
 Is he a reincarnation of Agent Howard?
-How long do we have to wait until Lexi remembers her pass lives?
+How long do we have to wait until Lexi remembers her past lives?